UK’s first Gridserve Electric Forecourt opens for business

-Each electric forecourt will be future-proofed, allowing Gridserve to add more chargers and adapt to a changing market.
-Its on-site energy storage can even supply power equivalent to 24,000 miles, in the event of a power outage.
+Many of these panels, which feature photovoltaic cells on both sides to maximise the amount of energy generated, form shelters above the main rows of chargers.
+Each electric forecourt will be futureproof, allowing Gridserve to add more chargers and adapt to a changing market.
+Its on-site energy storage can even supply power equivalent to 24,000 miles of charging in the event of a power outage.

 UK’s EV charging network failing to provide equal access for disabled drivers

 Top 10 best seven-seater electric and hybrid cars 2021

 Top 10 best luxury electric cars 2021

 2021 Volvo XC40 Recharge electric SUV: single-motor version on sale now